apache/spark/docs/configuration.md

   <td><code>spark.streaming.driver.writeAheadLog.closeFileAfterWrite</code></td>
   <td>false</td>
   <td>
-    Whether to close the file after writing a write ahead log record in driver.
+    Whether to close the file after writing a write ahead log record on the driver.
 Because S3 doesn't support flushing of data, when using S3 for checkpointing, you should enable it to achieve read after write consistency.
   </td>